ubccr/xdmod/docs/software-requirements.md

 The PHP website contains the full list of supported [timezones][].

-Production XDMoD instances should use HTTPS, which is enabled via the webserver configuration (see below).
+Production Open XDMoD instances should use HTTPS, which is enabled via the webserver configuration (see below).
 Following a defense in depth approach to security, it is also recommended to set the php `session.cookie_secure` configuration.
 This ensures that php cookies are only sent over secure connections.